Mathics3/mathics-scanner/implementation.rst

 representation and Unicode/ASCII.
 For maintainability, it was decided to store this data in a human-readable YAML table (in ``data/named-characters.yml``).

-The YAML table contains mainly contains information about how to convert a named character to Unicode and back.
+The YAML table mainly contains information about how to convert a named character to Unicode and back.
 If a given character has a direct Unicode equivalent (a Unicode character whose description is similar as the named character's), this is specified by the ``unicode-equivalent`` field in the YAML